-Free tutorials are available for GasTurb 13.
+Free tutorials are available for GasTurb 14.
 They cover the most important functions of the software as well as more elaborate ones.
 The list of tutorials dealing with more advanced topics is constantly being added to.
-Visit the tutorial section of our website and learn how GasTurb 13 can be put into practical use.
+Visit the tutorial section of our website and learn how GasTurb 14 can be put into practical use.

-1.1.3 What's New
+1.1.3 What's New in GasTurb 14

 There are many improvements compared to previous versions of GasTurb, both in the user interface and the technical content.
+The "What's new" section on the website shows the most important differences between GasTurb 13 and GasTurb 14.